-Our proposals to go beyond open data, in the service of the general interest:
+Our proposals to go beyond open data, to serve the general interest:

-- → Management and exploitation of a "semi-open" data shared between "Services of general interest" actors: create a semi-free "Social Commons" licence with enhanced reciprocity, access to which would be conditional on end use and contribution, which all Social Economy actors could use to share their data or algorithms of general interest, or to retrieve public data useful for the creation of new digital services (Yuka model based on OpenFoodFacts). - $\rightarrow$ Extend the legal exception based on the notion of service of general interest in European law to digital, and/or a European model of public actor-SSE agreement to allow SSE organisations that offer "Services of General Interest" to exploit the digital data of public actors to find solutions to social and environmental issues.
+- → Management and exploitation of a "semi-open" data shared between actors of "Public Services of General Interest": create a semi-free "Social Commons" license with reinforced reciprocity, whose access would be conditioned to the final use and to the contribution, that all actors of the Social Economy could use to share their data or algorithms of general interest, or to go and get public data useful to the creation of new digital services (Yuka model based on OpenFoodFacts). - → Allow the legal emergence of a legal exception based on the concept of service of general interest in European law, and/or a European model of public actor-SSE agreement to allow SSE organisations that offer "Services of General Interest" to exploit the digital data of public actors to find solutions to social and environmental issues.
 These exceptions would apply under strict commitment and conditions of compliance with the GDPR.
-It is often complex to define ex ante what constitutes data of general interest, and not all the data sets concerned are necessarily easy to open in open data (sensitive nature of the data, complexity of cleaning them, etc.).
+It is indeed often complex to define ex ante what is a data of general interest, and all the datasets concerned are not necessarily easy to open in open data (sensitive nature of the data, complexity to clean them, etc.).
 On the other hand, several of the most significant social innovations of recent years have been made possible by ad hoc partnerships with public authorities (Bob in France, a data exchange agreement with Pôle emploi on the career paths of job seekers; CovidTracker, with the French Ministry of Health, during a period of crisis when Covid data was not open data).
-Facilitating these partnerships via standard agreements would make it possible to increase the number of these successful collaborations, which can then benefit the entire ecosystem by being a first step towards more widespread publication in open data.
+Facilitating these partnerships via standard agreements would increase the number of successful collaborations, which can then benefit the entire ecosystem by being a first step towards more widespread publication in open data.

-b.2) Artificial intelligence and machine learning, with all its general interest applications.
+b.2) Artificial intelligence and machine learning, with all its implications for the general interest.

-References :
+References:

-- → EU AI Strategy (2021-2027) - → Social Good Accelerator position paper in response to the European Commission's consultation on its AI Strategy (May 2020)
+→ EU AI Strategy (2021-2027)

+→ Social Good Accelerator position paper in response to the European Commission's consultation on its Al Strategy (May 2020)